 Team assignments will be posted to the website within a week of the tryout.

 MYB/S will designate a standard Medfield Summer Baseball uniform with the objective that all players in a specific age have the same uniform regardless of what team they are playing on.
-The only exception to this will be the 12A team representing Medfield in the Williamsport Tournament.
+The only exception to this will be the 12A team representing Medfield in the Williamsport Tournament (if they so chose).
 Summer coaches are prohibited from purchasing uniforms on their own and must have their players wear uniforms that are designated by MYB/S.

 FAQs ON 9-12 YEAR OLD SUMMER BASEBALL